Gradiant/grad-ssikit-vclib-android/README.md

-# Android SSI Kit VCLib
+# Android SSI Kit VCLib - Reviewing

 This is the Android Ported Version of the Walt.ID SSI Kit VCLib, developed by Gradiant.